usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.1.
 Authenticator Assurance Level 1

-AAL 1 provides single factor remote network authentication, giving some assurance that the same Claimant who participated in previous transactions is accessing the protected transaction or data.
-AAL 1 allows a wide range of available authentication technologies to be employed and requires only a single authentication factor to be used.
-It also permits the use of any of the authentication methods of higher authenticator assurance levels.
-Successful authentication requires that the Claimant prove through a secure authentication protocol that he or she possesses and controls the authenticator.
+AAL 1 provides some assurance that the claimant controls the authenticator registered to a subscriber.
+AAL 1 uses single-factor authentication using a wide range of available authentication technologies.
+Successful authentication requires that the claimant prove through a secure authentication protocol that he or she possesses and controls the authenticator.

 #### 4.1.1.
 Permitted Authenticator Types